DaddyWarbucks/feathers-fletching/docs/hooks.md

 // By using the sanitizeResult hook, we safeguard ourselves against
 // this type of mistake.
 You should create this hook and apply
 // ALL of your sensitive data like api keys, database urls, auth
-// secrets, etc. The use it as an app after hook.
+// secrets, etc. Then use it as an app after hook.
 This will protect
-// all of your services in one place const sanitized = sanitizeResult(context => {
+// all of your services in one place. const sanitized = sanitizeResult(context => {
   const stripe_key = app.get('stripeKey');
   return {